 Time Session 3.
 Climate Variability, 500 AD - today.
-Chair: Heli Huhtamaa 14.00 - 14.20 Abdominal Illness of Riverine Fish: Fishing on the Seventeenth-century Southern Coastline Amidst Climatic Variability Baihui Duan University of Oxford; Lancaster University; UK; baihui.duan@ames.ox.ac.uk 14.20 - 14.40 Climate and the end of population growth in Europe around 1300 Christian Pfister University of Bern, Switzerland; christian.pfister@unibe.ch 14.40 - 15.00 The Little Ice Age energy transition, or: Did climate cooling lead to fossil fuels?
+Chair: Christian Rohr 14.00 - 14.20 Abdominal Illness of Riverine Fish: Fishing on the Seventeenth-century Southern Coastline Amidst Climatic Variability Baihui Duan University of Oxford; Lancaster University; UK; baihui.duan@ames.ox.ac.uk 14.20 - 14.40 Climate and the end of population growth in Europe around 1300 Christian Pfister University of Bern, Switzerland; christian.pfister@unibe.ch 14.40 - 15.00 The Little Ice Age energy transition, or: Did climate cooling lead to fossil fuels?
 John Brolin Department of Economic History, Lund University, Sweden; john.brolin@ekh.lu.se 15.00 - 15.20 Impacts of heat waves and cold waves in Ireland Carla Mateus Maynooth University, Ireland; Carla.Mateus@mu.ie 15.20 - 15.40 Poster Session: 90 seconds pitch for poster presenters 15.40 - 16.40 COFFEE BREAK and Poster Session

 Time Session 4.
 Historical archives to weather, climate and societies.
-Chair: Christian Rohr 16.40 - 17.00 The first 20 years at the Cape of Good Hope (1652-1671): Weather, Climate and Society Stefan Walter Grab, Ravanya Naidoo University of the Witwatersrand Johannesburg; stefan.grab@wits.ac.za 17.00 - 17.20 Breaking Free from the Shackles of the Baltic Sea Ice: A climatic perspective on the development of Finns winter seafaring 1890-1940s Stefan Norrgård Åbo Akademi Univeristy, Finland; stnorrga@abo.fi 17.20 - 17.40 Impact of Droughts on Rural Communities in Early Modern Provence and Southern French Alps: A Comparative Analysis Nicolas Maughan Aix-Marseille University, France; nicolas.maughan@gmail.com 17.40 - 18.00 Historical archives to document the climate of the past in northeastern Canada Marie-Michèle Ouellet-Bernier ^{1,2} , Najat Bhiry ^{1,2} , Laura Brassard ^{1,2} 1 Department of Geography, University Laval, Canada; 2 Centre for Northern Studies, University Laval, Canada; marie-michele quellet-bernier 1@ulaval ca marie-michele.ouellet-bernier.1@ulaval.ca
+Chair: Heli Huhtamaa 16.40 - 17.00 The first 20 years at the Cape of Good Hope (1652-1671): Weather, Climate and Society Stefan Walter Grab, Ravanya Naidoo University of the Witwatersrand Johannesburg; stefan.grab@wits.ac.za 17.00 - 17.20 Breaking Free from the Shackles of the Baltic Sea Ice: A climatic perspective on the development of Finnish winter seafaring 1890-1940s Stefan Norrgård Åbo Akademi Univeristy, Finland; stnorrga@abo.fi 17.20 - 17.40 Impact of Droughts on Rural Communities in Early Modern Provence and Southern French Alps: A Comparative Analysis Nicolas Maughan Aix-Marseille University, France; nicolas.maughan@gmail.com 17.40 - 18.00 Historical archives to document the climate of the past in northeastern Canada Marie-Michèle Ouellet-Bernier ^{1,2} , Najat Bhiry ^{1,2} , Laura Brassard ^{1,2} 1 Department of Geography, University Laval, Canada; 2 Centre for Northern Studies, University Laval, Canada; marie-michele.ouellet-bernier.1@ulaval.ca 18.30 City Tour for Young Researchers (Loebegge) Why do the street signs in Bern have different colours?
+Why do we have a Dutch Tower in Bern?
+What is a Ligu Lehm?
+And why do parts of the town brook flow uphill?
+These and many more questions about the History of Bern will be answered on our young researchers' city tour during a walk from the famous Loebegge to the cosy Tram Depot.
+Guide: Niklaus Bartlome